Shopping for a printer can be intimidating. You may have many questions…

 An estimate intended to help buyers determine the total costs of equipment and services when purchasing a device.

-Now that you are armed with these terms, we believe you are ready to take on the print world.
-If we missed any print related acronyms, please feel free to leave it the comments and we will define it for you!
+Now that you know these terms, we believe you can take on the print world.
+If we missed any print industry related acronyms, please feel free to leave it the comments and we will define it for you!